What is cloud computing?

 - Can be provisioned and scaled quickly.

-Creating a hybrid cloud requires some degree of workload portability, orchestration, and management.
+Creating a hybrid cloud strategy requires some degree of workload portability, orchestration, and management.
 Application programming interfaces (APIs) and virtual private networks (VPNs) have been the standard ways to create these connections.
 Many of the major cloud providers even give customers a preconfigured VPN as part of their subscription packages:

 - Google Cloud offers Dedicated Interconnect.